jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 Missions end when the objective is reached (or abandoned).
 Often, the conclusion leads into a **montage**, where the characters recover, reflect, or handle the fallout of their actions.

 This is a great moment to take stock: What changed in the world?
-What opportunities opened—or closed?
+What opportunities opened-or closed?
 What new problems might arise because of what just happened?